Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Using the Performance Difference Lemma

-\begin{theorem}[Theorem 2 of \cite{9570295}]\emph{If $m\in\N$ is the number of samples in the Bellman update, there exists a universal constant $0<c_0<2$ and a Bellman noise $0<\epsilon_{k,m}\leq\frac{1}{1-\gamma}$ such that where $\epsilon_{k,m}$ satisfies} \emph{where $t_{\text{cover}}$ stands for the cover time, and is the time taken for the trajectory to visit all state-action pairs at least once.
-Formally,}
+This section is devoted to the proof of \cref{assumption:qest_qhat_error}. \begin{theorem}[Theorem 2 of \citet{9570295}]If $m\in\N$ is the number of samples in the Bellman update, there exists a universal constant $0<c_0<2$ and a Bellman noise $0<\epsilon_{k,m}\leq\frac{1}{1-\gamma}$ such that where $\epsilon_{k,m}$ satisfies with probability at least $1-\rho$, for any $\rho\in (0,1)$.
+Here, $t_{\text{cover}}$ stands for the cover time, which is the time taken for the trajectory to visit all state-action pairs at least once.
+Formally,

-\emph{where $\mathcal{B}_t$ denotes the event that all $(s,a)\in\mathcal{S}\times\mathcal{A}$ have been visited at least once between time $0$ and time $t$, and $\mathbb{P}(\mathcal{B}_t|s_0,a_0)$ denotes the probability of $\mathcal{B}_t$ conditioned on the initial state $(s_0,a_0)$.}\\ \end{theorem}
+where $\mathcal{B}_t$ denotes the event that all $(s,a)\in\mathcal{S}\times\mathcal{A}$ have been visited at least once between time $0$ and time $t$, and $\mathbb{P}(\mathcal{B}_t|s_0,a_0)$ denotes the probability of $\mathcal{B}_t$ conditioned on the initial state $(s_0,a_0)$.\qedhere\\ \end{theorem}